Yakushiji Ryōko no Kaiki Jikenbo: Japan Private Police

-Known as the "Nippon Private Police" (日本私用警察, Nihon shiyo keisatsu), it was founded by ex-Diet member Ryojin Tadomura and heavily funded by the Government of Japan to counter the influence of JACES in the domestic and international security market.
+Known as the "Nippon Private Police" (日本私用警察, Nihon shiyo keisatsu), it was founded by ex-Diet member Ryojun Tadomura and heavily funded by the Government of Japan to counter the influence of JACES in the domestic and international security market.
 They are known to be hired in war-torn countries after military forces are pulled back, conducting police duties in their place.
 JPP personnel are also hired as private security guards.
 JPP uses green as its color as evident in their uniforms.
 Unlike JACES, where most of its manpower comes from ex-law enforcement personnel, JPP recruits its personnel mostly from ex-SDF personnel.

 During combat operations, JPP personnel are identified with green heavy body armor, anti-riot helmets and are armed with mostly Howa Type 89 assault rifles, Heckler & Koch MP5 and Minebea PM-9 submachine guns with expandable baton sticks.
 In normal operations, JPP personnel operate as private guards and sometimes, deploy robot droids to help them conduct searches and patrols with/for them.

+It does not appear in the original novel and manga version.

 Shiba

 Located in the Greater Tokyo Area, Shiba (芝) is said to house several departments of the Tokyo Metropolitan Police Department that operate under secret circumstances for covert missions.

 It takes its name from the Shiba district of Tokyo's Minato ward.
+It does not appear in the original novel and manga version.